-Everyone is looking for their Romeo or their Juliet; a lot of wonderful connections have been built online.
+Online dating scams are growing in popularity thanks to the rise of online dating.
+Everyone is looking for their Romeo or Juliet; a lot of wonderful connections have been built online.
 However, there is also a dark side to online dating, and that potential Romeo or Juliet you seek can be nothing more than a very patient, smooth-talking scam artist out to take your money.

 Sure, office romances and the occasional supermarket meet-cute still exist, but today, many people are finding their perfect match online.
 In fact, popular dating site eHarmony boasts that it creates over 15 million matches every day.

 What makes online dating so appealing?
 For one, it’s easy.
 You can post your best photo, while perusing potential mates in your skivvies or with your hair in curlers.
 Then there’s the anonymity; you can say things you likely never would in person.
 However, according to the Journal of Social and Personal Relationships, the most appealing aspect of online dating is the ability to shop around.
 “There is a crossover between the consumer mentality and the dating mentality,” the report states.
 Without hurting anyone’s feelings, you can pick—or nix—possible partners.

 Like most things with good intentions, there is always someone looking to take advantage of online dating.
 Despite the vetting process of dating sites (some even require background checks), a simple instant message over social media can lead to more trouble.
 Now, “romance scams” have become big business for both two-bit phonies and big-time criminals.
 In 2016 alone, their scams cost unsuspecting Canadians $18 million dollars—that’s an average of $23,000 per victim!
 Because of the pressure to have a sweetheart this time of year, Valentine’s Day is particularly popular with scam artists.

 Why have scammers taken their aim at Cupid?
 There are three main reasons: